Sat 24 Jul 2021 - Sat 24 Jul 2021

 - Close contact with a confirmed COVID-19 case in the past 14 days

-- Travelled to Australia from overseas or have been in close contact with someone who has arrived in Australia in the past 14 days
+- Travelled to Australia from overseas or have been a designated COVID-19 hotspot in the past 14 days